markdbenson/dapper/README.md

 "dapper" which you can use from the command line and makes it easy to use the App::Dapper perl module to create static websites.

+Dapper was created to easily build static websites and has three goals:

+1. Awkwardly Simple.
+Gets out of the way so you can write your content and develop your templates.
+No hassle, simple, and straight-forward.

+2. Painfully Stylish.
+Content is written in Markdown, templates are written in Liquid.
+No re-inventing the wheel.

+3. Righteously Pragmatic.
+Built for pragmatists by a pragmatist.
+The easy things are easy, and the hard things are possible.
+First and foremost, Dapper was engineered for supreme utility.

-This document defines how to install Dapper, get started, and explore advanced topics.
+The remainder of this document defines how to install Dapper, how to get started, and where to start for exploring advanced topics and techniques.

+## Quick Start Guide

+Get up and running in seconds:

+    $ cpanm App::Dapper
+    $ mkdir new-site
+    $ cd new-site
+    $ dapper init
+    $ dapper serve

+After that, browse to [http://localhost:8000](http://localhost:8000) to see your site.

 ## Installation

-Installing Dapper is easy.
-You can do it in two ways:
+Installing Dapper is easy:

-Install from CPAN:

     $ cpanm App::Dapper

-If you don't have cpanm, install it like this:

-    $ cpan App::cpanminus

 Alternatively, install from source.
 A list of past releases can be found on [backpan](http://backpan.perl.org/authors/id/M/MD/MDB/).
-After downloading and unpacking the release, build, test, and install it like this:
+After downloading and unpacking the release, do this:

     $ perl Makefile.PL
     $ make
     $ make test
     $ make install

+Dapper requires Perl 5.14 or greater.
+To find which version of dapper you have installed, do this:

+    $ dapper -v

 ## Support and Documentation